-100% all natural LaCroix® Sparkling Water is setting the pace in the Sparkling Water category that is fast becoming the alternative to traditional carbonated soda.
-With zero calories, zero sweeteners and zero sodium, the innocence of LaCroix has the support of major national chains and is the top-selling domestic Sparkling Water packaged in cans.
+100% all natural LaCroix® Sparkling Water, our strategically largest and fastest-growing brand, has set the pace in the Sparkling Water category that is rapidly becoming the alternative to traditional carbonated soda.
+With zero calories, zero sweeteners and zero sodium, the innocence of LaCroix has propelled it to the top-selling all natural domestic sparkling water.
+LaCroix has the support of national chains in multiple channels, including mass merchants, mainstream supermarkets and natural and specialty food retailers and has a flourishing social media presence.
+Flavored with natural fruit essence, LaCroix has expanded its core line with five new offerings - Coconut, Mango, Apricot, Passionfruit and Tangerine.

-LaCroix's dynamic 'theme' LaCroix CúrateTM (cure yourself) celebrates French sophistication with Spanish zest with three bold flavors: Piña Fraíse (pineapple strawberry), Cerise Limon (cherry lime) and Pomme Baya (apple berry) naturally refresh in tall 12 oz. consumer-favored cans.
-Brilliant graphics, robust aroma, naturally 'essenced' and premium-priced, Cúrate is a trendsetting addition to a brand that is the healthy alternative for trend-forward consumers.
+LaCroix 's dynamic 'theme' LaCroix CúrateTM ('Cure Yourself') celebrates French sophistication with Spanish zest with three new bold flavors - Melón Pomelo (cantaloupe pink grapefruit), Múre Pepino (blackberry cucumber) and Kiwi Sandia (kiwi watermelon).
+Cúrate naturally refreshes in tall 12 oz. consumer-favored cans.
+Eloquent graphics, robust aroma, naturally 'essenced' and premium-priced, Cúrate is a trendsetting addition to a brand that is the healthy alternative for trend-forward consumers.

-NiColaTM by LaCroix, a new innovative sparkling water with the essence and flavor of cola, is 'innocent' of calories, sodium, sweetener or any ingredient that the health-conscious consumer avoids.
-Since its initial Chicago launch in October 2014, NiCola has received positive response from cola and diet cola drinkers looking to 'crossover' to a beverage that complements a healthier lifestyle.
+NiColaTM by LaCroix, an innovative sparkling water with the essence and flavor of cola, is 'innocent' of calories, sodium, sweetener or any ingredient that the health-conscious consumer avoids.
+NiCola is designed for those cola and diet cola drinkers within the \$79 billion U.S. carbonated soft drink market who are looking to 'crossover' to a beverage that complements a healthier lifestyle.